 On Uniswap, the price of USDC and DAI is determined by having an exchange system between USDC and DAI.
-These two tokens are meant to be worth $1 each all the time, and they operate their mechanisms outside of uni swap to accomplish this (go read up!)
+These two tokens are meant to be worth $1 each all the time, and they operate their mechanisms outside of Uniswap to accomplish this.

-You can put your cryptocurrencies with DeFi protocols and earn a decent amount of yield – most of them already offer much higher interest rates in the 1 to 5% range (Currently, the compound is offering a person ~2.5% return on most stablecoins like USDC and USDT), higher than the likes of banks and other real-world finance services.
+You can put your cryptocurrencies into DeFi protocols and earn a decent amount of yield – most of them already offer much higher interest rates in the 1 to 5% range.
+Currently, Compound is offering a person ~2.5% returns on most stablecoins like USDC and USDT.
+Higher than the likes of banks and other real-world finance services.

-But you could take it a step further by creating a chain of transactions that enable you to act as both borrower and lender on various platforms; for instance, you could borrow money from Compound, and use that money to act as a lender on yet some other platform, and earn the incentive token (remember COMP?) for both platforms.
+You could take it a step further by creating a chain of transactions that enable you to act as both borrower and lender on various platforms.
+For instance, you could borrow money from Compound, and use that money to act as a lender on yet some other platform, and earn the incentive token (remember COMP?) for both platforms.
 Using strategies like this, yield farmers could see yields of over 10%, even sometimes stretching 20% a month!